-Both the compensation limit and the contribution limit are unchanged for 2010.
-Withholding and remitting retirement contributions in excess of IRS limits can result in additional paperwork for the employer and delay the delivery of earned salary due to the affected employees.
+Withholding and remitting retirement contributions in excess of IRS limits results in additional paperwork for the employer.

+Excess withholding also results in delayed delivery of some earned salary due to affected employees.

-Why this is important Although these limits may affect only a small number of your employees, monitoring these IRS mandated limits is important because any retirement contributions deducted and remitted in excess of the limits will result in a return of the contributions exceeding the limit and a delay to your employees receiving part of their salary.
-If an employee contribution is sent in error, OPERS will initiate the process to return those contributions.
-Changes to the Employer Manual There are no Employer Manual changes resulting from the information contained in this Employer Notice.
-Whom to contact for more information After you review this Employer Notice, contact your Employer Outreach representative with questions or comments at 1-888-400-0965, or by email at employeroutreach@opers.org.
+Why this is important

+Although these limits may affect only a small number of your employees, monitoring these IRS mandated limits is important because any retirement contributions deducted and remitted in excess of the limits will result in a refund and a delay to your employees of part of their salary.
+If an employee contribution is sent in error, OPERS will initiate the process to refund those contributions.

+Changes to the Employer Manual

+There are no Employer Manual changes resulting from the information contained in this Employer Notice.

+Whom to contact for more information

+After you review this Employer Notice, contact your Employer Outreach representative with questions or comments at 888-400-0965, or by email at employeroutreach@opers.org.

+For a current listing of OPERS Board members, please visit www.opers.org

 This Employer Notice is written in plain language for use by public employers who are subject to coverage under the Ohio Public Employees Retirement System.
 It is not intended as a substitute for the federal or state law, namely the Ohio Revised Code, the Ohio Administrative Code, or the Internal Revenue Code, nor will its interpretation prevail should a conflict arise between it and the Ohio Revised Code, Ohio Administrative Code, or Internal Revenue Code.
 Rules governing the retirement system are subject to change periodically either by statute of the Ohio General Assembly, regulation of the Ohio Public Employees Retirement Board, or regulation of the Internal Revenue Code.
 If you have questions about this material, please contact our office or seek legal advice from your attorney.